Will Rock Salt Kill Grass?

 What can I use instead?

 Instead of reaching for rock salt and leaving a grass crime scene behind as your lawn cries in agony, use something gentler and safer for vegetation.
 Calcium chloride ice melt pellets are much safer for vegetation and will not cause grass or plants to die.
-Magnesium chloride ice melt pellets are also a safer ice melting option because like calcium chloride, they will not kill off plants or cause toxicity in soil.
+Magnesium chloride ice melt pellets are also a safer alternative for melting ice because like calcium chloride, they will not kill off plants or cause toxicity in soil.
 Magnesium chloride is also a safer option for pet owners, as it won’t irritate paws or cause tummy aches in animals.